LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Conclusion

 \section{Conclusion}

 In this work, we introduced LAtte, a novel hyperbolic framework for cross-subject EEG classification that unifies Lorentzian attention with an InceptionTime-based encoder.
 By combining subject-specific low-rank adapters with hyperbolic representations, LAtte effectively learns shared neural patterns from subject-dependent variability.
 This design enables a single unified model to generalize across individuals while maintaining adaptability to new, unseen subjects.
 The proposed cross-subject LAtte outperforms most of its subject-specific counterparts.
-Our results on three well-established datasets prove that hyperbolic geometry offers a natural and strong inductive bias for modeling the hierarchical structure inherent in EEG data, and subject-adaptive mechanisms such as LoRA can enable scalable, generalizable EEG decoding.
-LAtte attempts to build on previous approaches to reduce classification sensitivity to noise and, become more accessible in real-world clinical applications.
+Our results on five well-established datasets prove that hyperbolic geometry offers a natural and strong inductive bias for modeling the hierarchical structure inherent in EEG data, and subject-adaptive mechanisms such as LoRA can enable scalable, generalizable EEG decoding.
+LAtte attempts to build on previous approaches to reduce classification sensitivity to noise and become more accessible in real-world clinical applications.
+Some limitations remain, including testing the ability to generalize across datasets, which requires architectural modification to account for varied input lengths, and learning on similarity-based subject subsets.